 Lighters are not allowed at all.

 Visit www.tsa.gov for the latest security policies and other travel tips.

 - Globally, everyone is more relaxed than in the past.
 A black dress or blue jacket will get you through most any entertainment.

 - Leave your finer jewelry at home so there’s no chance of losing them or loss by theft.

 - Label each piece of baggage with your name and phone number on the inside and outside of it.

 Travel Tips on Leaving Your Home

 - Remember to make plans for your pets.

-- Ask a trusted neighbor to pick up mail and paper.
+- Ask a trusted neighbor to pick up your mail.

 - Consider using a timer on an indoor lamp to come on at night.